go-masonry/docu-web/content/fx/pattern/_index.md

     ```

 2. Create a dependency "container" for all future dependencies of the `Notifier` implementation and embed `fx.In` into it.
-   This will *mark* it and will tell `Uber-FX` to inject all the requested dependencies.
+   This will *mark* it and will tell `Uber-FX` to inject all the requested dependencies:

     ```golang
     // It's not public as you can see